quicwg/base-drafts/draft-ietf-quic-transport.md

 ownership of this new address (see {{migration-validate}}).

-The PATH_CHALLENGE frame need not be bundled with any other frame, and the packet carrying this PATH_CHALLENGE frame does not need to be padded.
+The PATH_CHALLENGE frame need not be bundled with any other frame, and the packet carrying this PATH_CHALLENGE frame is not required to be padded.

-(XXX I think we need to pad these packets for PMTU)

 When the server subsequently receives and verifies the contents of a PATH_RESPONSE from the client against a previously sent PATH_CHALLENGE, the new